adiparekh944/MadData25/README.md

 ### ⚠️ **Troubleshooting**
 If you encounter issues:
-- Ensure Docker is running.
+- Ensure Docker is running. (docker desktop application always has to be running)
 - If there are dependency issues, try rebuilding the containers:

 ```bash